 $495 per person (GST free)

 For courses conducted at our site in Wetherill Park NSW, we will supply the non-slewing Telehandler equipment.
 The $495 course cost includes training on a fork tyne attachment and, we also include training on a crane jib attachment for under 3 tonnes capacity telehandlers.
 There is no minimum number of participants required to join a public course.
 See below for scheduled course dates and Other Important Information.

 For courses delivered at your site, you must supply the Telehandler equipment (and attachments you wish to be trained on).
-The course cost of $495 includes training on 1 standard attachment and a minimum of 4 participants is required.
+The course cost of $495 includes training on 1 standard attachment and a group of 6-8 participants is required.
 Additional fees may be applicable for training on more than 1 attachment.
 Travel fees may be incurred for locations outside of Sydney Metro area.
 Please contact us for a quote.

 Participants must be over 18 years of age, be able to speak and understand English; understand technical concepts; and provide suitable photo identification.
 There are no other licence prerequisites required for this course.

 A telescopic materials handler or telehandler, is a mobile all terrain multi-purpose machine fitted with a variable height/reach telescopic boom and a lifting attachment.
 The most common attachment are forks, but telehandlers can be fitted with a variety of attachments for different types of loads.

 - Work Platforms